jmbaur/homelab/README.md

-Steps for a new machine:
+Steps for a new host:

 1. Install NixOS (https://nixos.org/manual/nixos/stable/index.html#ch-installation)
 1. Reboot into new installation and `cd /etc/nixos`